 The Company's investment in marketable securities consists primarily of corporate equities.
-The Company has also periodically invested in corporate bonds and income producing securities, which may include interests in real estate-based companies and REITs, where financial benefit could transfer to its shareholders through income and/or capital gain.
+The Company has also periodically invested in income producing securities, which may include interests in real estate-based companies and REITs, where financial benefit could transfer to its shareholders through income and/or capital gain.

-At March 31, 2025 and June 30, 2024, all of the Company's marketable securities are classified as trading securities.
-The change in the unrealized gains and losses on these investments, along with the changes in amounts due to broker are included in earnings.
+As of March 31, 2025, and June 30, 2024, all the Company's marketable securities are classified as trading securities.
+The change in the unrealized gains and losses on these investments are included in earnings.
 Trading securities are summarized as follows: